CHCAA-EDUX/scientific-computing-01/classes/class2.md

 ## Control Fllow

 1) Write a loop that counts the number of vowels in a character string.
-2) Test it on a few individual words and full sentences
+2) Test it on a few individual words and full sentences.
 3) When done, compare your solution to your neighbor's pair.

 4) Consider this code: